dlcs/protagonist/docs/rfcs/020-non-image-iiif.md

 We currently don't have any record of what transcodes each Asset has available.
 To render the above we need to efficiently identify what these are.

 We encountered this same issue when implementing `thumbs` delivery-channel.
 The solution was to implement the [AssetApplicationMetadata](016-asset-metadata.md) table.
-We will need to extend this to store transcoded types and their location (and, if known from transcoding operation, their mediaType).
+We will need to extend this to store transcoded types, their location and dimensions.
 This can then be used to populate the Audio/Sound body.

-AV files that were generated prior to this date aren't guaranteed to have an `AssetApplicationMetadata` record so we will need a fallback.
-From the `"Images"` record we can only see the 'friendly' derivative name (e.g. `audio-mp3-128`), not what this is mapped to or what it actually means, only Engine knows that.
-One option would be able to have an Engine endpoint that can take `audio-mp3-128` and return details of what types this would transcode to.
+AV files that were generated prior to this date aren't guaranteed to have an `AssetApplicationMetadata` record so we will need to handle this possibility.
+Rather than attempt to work out what we should put here we should just skip any items in this state. `AssetApplicationMetadata` values can be backfilled via a script.

 ## File